imahdio/CSS-Essential-Training/02-Core Concepts/README.md

 best practice-a working method, or set of working methods, that is officially accepted as being the best to use in a particular business or industry

-sparingly-in an economical or limited way,in a restricted or infrequent manner; in small quantities
+sparingly-in an economical or limited way, in a restricted or infrequent manner; in small quantities

 too general-not specific enough
 ## Class and ID selectors